Soft vs Hard Menstrual Cups: What Are The Differences

 Choosing the best menstrual cup for your body will depend greatly on the comfort and effectiveness of the cup.
 You might want to also consider the following factors:

-Soft vs hard menstrual cups is very individual.
+Soft vs hard menstrual cups are very individual.
 We recommend you try a few cups before committing to one that you regularly use.
-Cups have also been found to become softer with time.
+Cups have also discovered to become softer with time.
+This will not compromise it's use.
 This is usually due to repeated boiling when sterilizing the cup after each cycle.
-So a cup that is regularly used may become squishier and softer than a cup that is hardly used.
-Remember to check your cups regularly, and if you find the material is degrading or is being compromised, then it might be time to get a new cup!
+So a cup that is used often may become squishier and softer than a cup that is hardly used.
+Remember to check your cups often regardless of a soft vs hard menstrual cups.
+If you find the material is degrading or is being compromised, then it might be time to get a new cup!